hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-framework-javascript.md

             </td>
             <td>
                 As discussed some time ago in #497, now we are having a new major release, we use did:key in protocols by default.
 We'll of course still accept base58-encoded keys if the other party is not yet using did:key.

+BREAKING CHANGE:
+`useDidKeyInProtocols` configuration parameter is now enabled by default.
+If your agent only interacts with modern agents (e.g. AFJ 0.2.5 and newer) this will not represent any issue.
+Otherwise it is safer to explicitly set it to `false`.
+However, keep in mind that we expect this setting to be deprecated in the future, so we encourage you to update all your agents to use did:key.

             </td>
         </tr>
     </table>